brainsik/nextdns-tools/README.md

 }
 ```

 The profile names can be anything you want, they don't need to match the names on NextDNS.
 What's important is the hexadecmial profile id.
-The name is used with `-p` to specify the profile you want.
+The name is used with `-p` to specify the profile to use.